Skip to main content

 ECDHE Key Pair

-This is an ephemeral key pair that's generated on both client and server sides when a new TLS connection is started.
+This is an ephemeral key pair.
+Both the client and server generate it when a new TLS connection starts.

-In the entire handshake process, only the public keys are transmitted over public networks.
+In the whole handshake, only the public keys travel over public networks.

-Shared secrets, private keys, symmetric encryption key all remain local.
-The algorithm's ensure that both sides can generate the same secret values on both sides.
+The shared secrets, private keys, and symmetric key all stay local.
+The algorithms let both sides build the same secret values.

 PublicKey = PrivateKey × G